What’s the Difference?

 In simple terms these are organs, bones, muscle and fat.
 All of which have mass (or weight).

 By examining these it is clear that the two areas we have control over are muscle and fat.
-No one should ever aim to lose muscle.
+Unless built like Arnie or Sly, your average person should never aim to lose muscle, as it will leave them feeling weaker and more tired.
 So that leaves fat.

-Now that we’ve established that fat loss is the goal, how do we measure this?
+Now that we’ve established that fat loss is the desired outcome, then how do we measure this beyond a needle on a scale?

 Fitness professionals tend to take skin fold measurements with calipers.
-These do give quite accurate measurements but require knowledge in how to use correctly.
+These do give quite accurate measurements but require knowledge in how to use correctly, so they aren’t accessible to most of us.

-To see a change in your fat percentage over time just take a photo at the beginning of your fat loss journey and periodically thereafter.
-It doesn’t give you a body fat percentage but it does show physical change and is better motivation than a needle on a scale.
+To see a change in your fat percentage over time, just take a photo at the beginning of your fat loss journey and periodically thereafter.
+It doesn’t give you a body fat percentage, or facts and figures but it does show physical change that can help fuel you emotionally.

-Before and after photo’s show you the visible results instead of a number with little relation to how you look and feel.
+Before and after photo’s show you the visible results that you can feel instead of some arbitrary number with little relation to how you look and feel.

 How to achieve fat loss